New leadership for NTNU's top spots

 In addition, she coordinates the university's international contacts and is in charge of the university's gender equality efforts.

-Pro-Rector for Education and Quality Learning - Berit Kjeldstad
+Pro-Rector for Education - Berit Kjeldstad

 She oversees the Director of the Student and Academic Division and the Director of NTNU University Library